 Making an application

 Once prospective tenants have found a suitable home, they’ll need to express their interest either to the agent or the landlord directly.
-Credit and reference checks are always required and only once these have been verified, the tenant and landlord can go ahead and sign the lease.
+Credit and reference checks are standard.
 Expats moving to Tampa from outside the US should open a US bank account and have a social security number set up before applying for a rental property as this will likely speed up the process of securing a rental contract.

 Rental contracts in Tampa are usually valid for a year with the option to renew at the end of the initial term.
 At the discretion of the landlord, it may be possible to request a shorter lease.
 For tenants who want to negotiate any aspect of their lease, it is better to do so outside peak holiday season when there isn't as much demand for holiday rentals.